IamMuuo/Ghostly/README.md

 ## Prebuilt game version
-As of now there is no version release of the game since it's in early stages of development
+Compilation is in progress and I am ready to build and release a beta version of the game

 ## Contribution
-Ghostly is completely open source and all sorts of help is welcome and appreciated.
+Ghostly is completely open source and all sorts of help and bug tracking are welcome and appreciated.<br>
+All music in this project do not belong to me but all rights are reserved to the various owners.